-Note 18.
+Note 19.
 Restricted Assets

-RMC Reinsurance, Ltd. is a wholly-owned life insurance subsidiary of the Company.
+RMC Reinsurance, Ltd. is a wholly-owned insurance subsidiary of the Company.
 The Company sells optional insurance products to its customers in connection with its lending operations.
 These optional products include credit life, credit accident and health, property insurance, and involuntary unemployment insurance.
+The Company also collects a fee for collateral protection and purchases non-file insurance in lieu of recording and perfecting the Company s security interest in the assets pledged on certain loans.
 Insurance premiums are remitted to an unaffiliated company that issues the policy to the customer.
-This company cedes the premiums to the Company s wholly-owned insurance subsidiary, RMC Reinsurance, Ltd. Life insurance premiums are ceded to the Company as written, non-life products are ceded as earned.
+This unaffiliated company cedes the premiums to the Company s wholly-owned insurance subsidiary, RMC Reinsurance, Ltd. Life insurance premiums are ceded to the Company as written and non-life products are ceded as earned.
 The premiums and commissions received by the Company are deferred and amortized to income over the life of the insurance policy using the constant yield method.